Bio

 Cloud Ecologies

 The Cloud is a sociotechnical system, a meshwork of computing infrastructures and the technicians who maintain them.
-Since 2015, I have studied data centers ethnographically in New England, Arizona, Iceland, and Puerto Rico.
+Since 2015, I have studied data centers ethnographically in New England, Arizona, Iceland, Singapore, and Puerto Rico.
 My research investigates the rising environmental impacts of data centers (carbon emissions, water footprints, noise pollution, electronic waste) and the wider political, economic, and cultural ecologies in which they occur.
 Some of the major themes that I write and think about include:

 - Masculinity & Gender in Tech